 Research by habitation— By inhabiting different spaces myself and inviting others to do the same, I try to deal with this question.
 By habitation I mean: spending a lot of time somewhere, inventing a role for oneself, setting up an activity, entering into relation with other inhabitants...

 Critical spaces — The kind of spaces I prefer to work on are spaces where notions of domesticity and ownership are particularly challenged.
-The early years I have been mainly working on ‘spaces of exception’ as the political philosopher Giorgio Agamben described (Husn refugee camps in Jordan, the Korean border zone, Geneva’s freeports and warehouses…).
-More recently this focus moved to industrial and post-industrial landscapes (agricultural towns in Western Europe, Stellantis Factory Valenciennes and C-mine, the former coalmine site of Winterslag)
+The early years I have mainly been working on ‘spaces of exception’ —as described by the political philosopher Giorgio Agamben—: Husn refugee camps in Jordan, the demiliterised Korean border zone, Geneva’s freeports and warehouses...
+More recently this focus moved to industrial and post-industrial landscapes, like agricultural towns in Western Europe, Stellantis Factory Valenciennes and C-mine, the former coalmine site of Winterslag.

-A temporary interruption or in-between space — This artistic practice then aims at the design of a temporary interruption in this context, an experimental space an time where contrasting visions can meet.
-The design consists at the same time of the realisation of a space and its activation.
-Something in between architecture, performance and social practice.
-The ambition is to make an original and symbolic gesture that goes beyond a particular space and that relates to our cultural history at large.
+A temporary interruption or in-between space — My practice aims at the design of a temporary interruption in this context, an experimental space and time where contrasting visions can meet.
+The practice is something between architecture, performance and social practice.
+The ambition is to make an original and symbolic gesture that goes beyond a particular context and that relates to our cultural history at large.

 Expo and publications — Sketches, traces or reflections from these in situ interventions are shown in exhibitions or publications.
 The works take the form of maps, images, (activated) installations, lectures ...
 They aren’t art objects with a sacral status, but rather tools or frameworks for storytelling and interrogations.